Festival Dates: 7, 8, 10, 11 and 12 December 2018

-It is a Classical Music Festival, for String players (violin, viola, cello and double bass), ages 7-20, that consists of daily chamber music training and workshops between 8-12 January 2018.
+It is a Classical Music Festival, for String players (violin, viola, cello and double bass), ages 7-20, that consists of daily chamber music training and workshops during 7, 8, 10, 11 and 12 December 2018.

 The audition will consist of: